gesquive/gdxf/README.md

-# xfer
+# gdxf

-A simple container to xfer data
+A simple container